Skip to Main Content

 Why should you care about stop words?

-- Many databases recognize common stop words when they are part of the controlled vocabulary of subject headings and descriptors.
-Example: balance of payments
+Many databases recognize common stop words when they are part of the controlled vocabulary of subject headings and descriptors.
+Example: balance

 How can you avoid using stop words in your search?